naveenkratos/BatteryFullChargeNotifier/README.md

 BatteryFullChargeNotifier for windows

 To Do:
-Create shortcut of FullBat.vbs file and move it to C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup folder.
+Create shortcut of FullBat.vbs file and move the shortcut to C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup folder.